1In the context of sentiment analysis using Logistic Regression, what is the primary purpose of feature extraction?

 10In Bayes' Rule, what does P(A|B) represent?

-A.The joint probability of A and B
+A.The prior probability of A

 B.The probability of B given A